-Japanese Candlestick is a technical analysis method that traders use to describe the movement of securities, currencies, and derivatives.
-The concept of candlestick charting originated from Japan before it was introduced to the West.
-It was developed by Munehisa Homma, a Japanese rice trader.
+Japanese Candlesticks are a technical analysis tool that traders use to chart and analyze the price movement of securities.
+The concept of candlestick charting was developed by Munehisa Homma, a Japanese rice trader.
 During routine trading, Homma discovered that the rice market was influenced by the emotions of traders, while still acknowledging the effect of demand and supply on the price of rice.

 Homma developed candlesticks that graphically displayed the nature of price movements by using different colors to denote the differences.
-The traders would then use the candlesticks to find the most occurring patterns and make decisions based on the short-term direction of the prices.
+Traders can use the candlesticks to identify patterns of price action and make decisions based on the short-term direction of the prices.

-Candlesticks provide more detailed and accurate information about price movements compared to bar charts.
-They provide a graphical representation of the supply and demand behind each price bar’s action.
+Japanese Candlesticks provide more detailed and accurate information about price movements, as compared to bar charts.
+They provide a graphical representation of the supply and demand behind each time period’s price action.

-Each candlestick includes a central portion that shows the distance between the open and the close of the security being traded, and the area is referred to as the real body.
-The upper shadow is the price distance between the open and high for the trading period, while the lower shadow is the price distance between the close and the low for the trading period
+Each candlestick includes a central portion that shows the distance between the open and the close of the security being traded, the area referred to as the body.
+The upper shadow is the price distance between the top of the body and the high for the trading period.
+The lower shadow is the price distance between the bottom of the body and the low for the trading period

-The closing price of the security being traded determines whether the market is bullish or bearish.
-The real body is usually white if it closes at a higher price than it opened.
-In such a case, the closing price is located at the top of the real body while the opening price is located at the bottom.
+The closing price of the security being traded determines whether the candlestick is bullish or bearish.
+The real body is usually white if the candlestick closes at a higher price than it opened.
+In such a case, the closing price is located at the top of the real body and the opening price is located at the bottom.

 Japanese Candlesticks vs. Bar Charts

 Both Japanese candlesticks and bar charts provide the same information to traders but in different graphical formats.
-Candlesticks are more visual, and they use different colors for the price bars and real bodies, which make them better at differentiating between the opening and the closing price of a trade.
-They also display graphically the forces (such as supply and demand) that contribute to each price bar’s movement.
+Candlesticks are more visual, presenting traders a more graphically clear picture of price action.
+They also display graphically the forces (supply and demand) that contribute to each time period’s price movement.

-Candlesticks are created by price movements, which movements may form patterns that traders use to analyze their trades.
+Japanese Candlesticks form patterns that traders use to analyze price movement.
 Some examples of candlestick patterns include:

-Doji: It is a candlestick formed when the opening and closing prices are the same, or very close to each other.
+Doji: This is a candlestick formed when the opening and closing prices are the same, or very close to each other.
 The shadows may have different lengths.

 Gravestone Doji: This pattern resembles a gravestone, hence the name.
-It is formed when the open and the close occur at the lowest of the day.
+It is formed when the open and the close occur at the low of the period.

-Dragonfly Doji: It is formed when the opening and the closing prices of a security are at the highest of the trading day.
-It includes a long upper shadow, and it signals a reversal of an uptrend.
+Dragonfly Doji: This pattern is formed when the opening and the closing prices of a security are at the high of the period.
+It includes a long lower shadow and signals a reversal of an uptrend.

-Bullish Engulfing Pattern: The pattern is formed at the end of a downtrend.
-It comprises a small black body that is engulfed by a large white body.
+Bullish Engulfing Pattern: The pattern is often formed at the end of a downtrend.
+It is comprised of a smaller down candlestick whose body is engulfed by a larger up candlestick.

 Hammer: The Hammer pattern includes a long tail on its lower end and a near-negligible upper shadow.
-When it occurs during an uptrend, it is known as a hanging man.
+It is typically a signal of a market reversal, either bullish or bearish.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: